Hiking and a Day at the Beach in Cinque Terre, Italy

 Riomaggiore, Cinque Terre

 This was the last night of our 3 night stay in Cinque Terre.
 We spent time in all five towns, enjoying the uniqueness of each one.
 It is so different than the beaches in Southern Italy in that it feels almost a little like stepping back in time.
 We found Cinque Terre to be so quaint, so welcoming and so incredibly picturesque.
-I am so glad we finally got to have an adventure in this part of Italy!
+I am so glad we finally got to have an adventure in this part of Italy and we hope this inspires a trek for you too!

 Come see our time spent in the other four towns in the post: HERE